Dosing

 Depending on a number of factors, patients taking ZEJULA may require a dose adjustment.

-§If hematological toxicities do not resolve within 28 days following interruption, discontinue ZEJULA and refer the patient to a hematologist for further investigation.
+§ If hematological toxicities do not resolve within 28 days following interruption, discontinue ZEJULA and refer the patient to a hematologist for further investigation.

 Resume at the same dose only for the first occurrence of thrombocytopenia if platelets are >75,000/μL.

-#This recommendation is per the PRIMA clinical study protocol.2
+# This recommendation is per the PRIMA clinical study protocol.2

 Monitoring CBCs, blood pressure, and heart rate helps identify the need to dose modify1

-Monitoring complete blood count infographic
+Monitoring requirements infographic

 If myelodysplastic syndrome or acute myeloid leukemia (MDS/AML) is confirmed, discontinue ZEJULA.1

-||Monitor periodically.
+|| Monitor periodically.
 Per physician discretion.

 Dosing for special populations or conditions1